Louisvdw/dbus-serialbattery/docs/docs/troubleshoot/faq.md

 If you like to use the driver to only show the cell voltages and to not interact with the Victron System, then this unfortunately is not possible.
 A workaround is to use a separate Raspberry Pi to just show the battery details.

 ## How many USB to serial adapters can I connect?
 It seems that the Victron GX device has a limit of maximum 8 USB to serial adapters.
-See [issue #422](https://github.com/Louisvdw/dbus-serialbattery/issues/422)
+See [Serial battery driver not found if other VE.direct-USB devices are present](https://github.com/Louisvdw/dbus-serialbattery/issues/422)